 The first step towards a BSN degree at FMU is to fill out an FMU Application and have all official transcripts sent from any previous schools attended, including high school.

-Once the student has been officially accepted to the university and is one semester away from being ready for the upper division, an application for the upper division should be submitted.
-One can be obtained by downloading the Nursing Application or emailing the Student Service Coordinator: Ms. Devin Cribb at email@example.com.
+Once the student has been officially accepted to the university and has all of their coursework completed or they are in their last semester of completing the courses, an application for the upper division should be submitted.
+One can be obtained by downloading the Nursing Application.

 The priority deadline for fall semester upper division applications is March 1st, the priority deadline for spring is October 1st.